remibert/pycameresp/doc/SCREENSHOTS.md

 The video show file drop directly on CamFlasher, the files are then uploaded to the device, works also from telnet connection.

-The shell command **download** allows the downloading files from board to your computer.

-The shell command **upload** allows the uploading files from your computer into the device.

 ![Drop.gif](/images/Drop.gif "Drop file on CamFlasher")